awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 ------

 Now that you have a working Amazon EKS cluster with nodes, you're ready to start installing Kubernetes add\-ons and deploying applications to your cluster\.
 The following documentation topics help you to extend the functionality of your cluster\.
 + The IAM entity \(user or role\) that created the cluster is the only IAM user can make calls to the Kubernetes API server using `kubectl`\.
-If you want other users to have access to your cluster, see [Managing users or IAM roles for your cluster](add-user-role.md)\.
+If you want other users to have access to your cluster, see [Enabling IAM user and role access to your cluster](add-user-role.md)\.
 + Restrict access to the instance metadata service – If you plan to assign IAM roles to all of your Kubernetes service accounts so that pods only have the minimum permissions that they need, and no pods in the cluster require access to the Amazon EC2 instance metadata service \(IMDS\) for other reasons, such as retrieving the current Region, then we recommend blocking pod access to IMDS\.
 For more information, see [Restrict access to the instance profile assigned to the worker node](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#restrict-access-to-the-instance-profile-assigned-to-the-worker-node)\.
 + [Cluster Autoscaler](autoscaling.md#cluster-autoscaler) – Configure the Kubernetes Cluster Autoscaler to automatically adjust the number of nodes in your node groups\.
 + Deploy a [sample application](sample-deployment.md) to your cluster\.